corememltd/interop-eap-tls13/README.md

 #### EAP-TTLS and PEAP

-If you have contacts on the Microsoft EAP team, they might be able to provide access to `EnableFeatureTool.exe` which you can use to enable these methods.
+If you have contacts on the Microsoft EAP team, they might be able to provide access to `EnableFeatureTool.exe` (tested version has MD5 matching `3c834de11f33fd7b3c5c6585f08d727f`) which you can use to enable these methods.

 # Development